 If the hurricane is going to hit one of the ports you were going to be visiting, there may be a change in plans.
 It is best just to have a good attitude about the situation since you really can’t do anything about it anyway.
 You might visit a different port or even stay at a port for an extra day while the weather clears.

 Do I get a refund?

-However, if you booked a 7 day cruise and there is a hurricane coming in during that same time you might get your trip shortened by a couple days (cruise lines usually give out compensation for the shorter cruises).
+However, if you booked a 7 day cruise and there is a hurricane coming in during that same time you might get your trip shortened by a couple days (cruise lines will usually refund the amount of days that were canceled).
 At the same time, the people that are on the ship when a storm is coming in might get an extra 2 days on the ship (and they usually only have to pay for 2 days worth of tips).